 SA does not recommend a 50% or even a 30% cut at one time, but 10% of the previous dose.
 I guess that what is happening to me is withdrawal from a rapid taper because I thought I could start faster than SA suggested.
 No such luck.
 It subsides in the evening.
 It hits me in the morning again and accompanies me throughout my day, only subsiding slowly by evening.
 Day in and day out, until . . .

 I change my mind!
 I can't function like this, and I want off this merry-go-round!!

 And wait.
 Desperate.

-Three months later, minimal improvement.
+Three months later, there was minimal improvement.

-After work, I pull into the garage after work and think I could just sit here with the car on and end it all.
+After work, I pull into the garage and think I could sit here with the car on and end it all.
 I love my family and my life, though.
-I just don't want to feel this way anymore.
+I don't want to feel this way anymore.
 In the house, my medicine bottles call to me.
 I know all this isn't good and isn't me.
 I've read enough and am experienced enough to know that I was not in control.
 My central nervous system was in hyperdrive.
 The day I took the wooden dowel in my closet in both my hands to see if it could hold my weight, I told my husband I needed help.